-The Chisholme Institute has been in existence since 1978, and it is based at in the Borders of Scotland, a beautiful, deeply peaceful spot, surrounded by rich flora and fauna.
-An abandoned Georgian estate found in 1973, the house and its cottages have been lovingly restored by volunteers from the world over who value the meaning it holds.
-Its purpose is education – literally to ‘draw out’ (from the Latin educare, to lead forth) from each individual, their full humanity.
+The Chisholme Institute was founded in 1978.
+It is based in the Scottish Borders, in a beautiful, deeply peaceful spot, surrounded by rich flora and fauna.
+An abandoned Georgian estate was found in 1973.
+Since then, the main house and its cottages have been lovingly restored by volunteers from the world over.
+The institute's purpose is education – literally to ‘draw out’ (from the Latin educare, to lead forth) from each individual, their full humanity.

 ‘Every human being has in essence, a good and noble nature.
 Chisholme is dedicated to being a suitable place for that nature to emerge’